CavaBlan/fetchMate-frontend-project/README.md

 - **Fetch API**
 - **Vercel**

-1.Clone git clone https://github.com/CavaBlan/fetchMate-frontend-project.git cd fetchMate-frontend-project
+1. Clone git clone https://github.com/CavaBlan/fetchMate-frontend-project.git cd fetchMate-frontend-project

-2.Install Dependency npm install
+2. Install Dependency npm install

-3.Run the Server npm run dev
+3. Run the Server npm run dev

 You can enter the fullname and email address as you please.